mulesoft-assets/template-db2sfdc-account-broadcast/README.md

 ## Salesforce Considerations

 - Where can I check that the field configuration for my Salesforce instance is the right one?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US">Salesforce: Checking Field Accessibility for a Particular Field</a>.
-- Can I modify the Field Access Settings?
-How?
+- How can I modify the Field Access Settings?
 See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US">Salesforce: Modifying Field Access Settings</a>.

 ### As a Data Destination